 We do all we can to assure the listing information we provide is correct, though we recommend you double check with a venue or festival before making any firm plans.

-08 HOW DO I GET YOUR TO REVIEW MY SHOW?
+08 HOW DO I GET YOU TO REVIEW MY SHOW?

 We will see and review hundreds of shows at this year’s Edinburgh Festival – but please note, with the Festival now being so big you are not guaranteed a review.

-To make sure you are on our list you should click here and fill out this form.
+To make sure you are on our radar you should click here and fill out this form.

 If we decide to review your show we will book tickets via your venue’s press or box office, so you should liaise with them for updates on if and when we have booked in.